 Digital preservation policy

-The policy aims to establish consistent principles for the management of all material held in digital formats, whether high quality digital preservation copies of material in other analogue media, or born digital materials.
+This policy aims to establish consistent principles for the management of all material held in digital formats, whether digital copies of material in analogue media or born-digital materials.

-The policy aims to incorporate requirements and standards for: digital creation; digital storage and preservation; digital management, appraisal and cataloguing, and access.
+This policy aims to incorporate requirements and standards for: digital storage and preservation; digitisation of analogue material; appraisal and cataloguing of born-digital material; and access to digital material.

 Digital archival material must be preserved in perpetuity.
 The Churchill Archives Centre undertakes to preserve and provide access to future generations of researchers.
 The Churchill Archives Centre needs a digital repository to preserve and provide access to digital materials.

-There must be established procedures for the secure and safe transfer of digital archival material from existing college systems, personal computers and portable storage media.
+There must be established procedures for the secure and safe transfer ingest of digital archival material from portable storage media, digital transfer, and college systems.
 Digital archival material must be stored securely, so that master copies cannot be accidentally or maliciously altered or deleted, or confidential/personal material accessed by unauthorised persons.

 The Churchill Archives Centre must be able to guarantee and maintain the authenticity and integrity of the digital archival material from time of accession.